 How Does Repo Rate Work?

-When consumers borrow money from the bank, they charge an interest on the loan amount.
+When consumers borrow money from the bank, they charge interest on the loan amount.
 This is called the cost of credit.
 So, when banks borrow money from the RBI during a cash shortfall situation, they also pay interest to the Central Bank on the amount borrowed.
 The rate at which they borrow money from the Central Bank is called the Repo Rate.

-What Is Reverse Repo Rate?
+What is Reverse Repo Rate?

-Difference Between Repo Rate and Reverse Repo Rate
+Similarities Between Repo Rate and Reverse Repo Rate

 |Repo Rate||Reverse Repo Rate|

-|RBI lends money to banks at the Repo Rate||RBI borrows money from banks at the Reverse
+|RBI lends money to banks at repo rate||RBI borrows money from banks at the reverse repo rate|

 |Used for controlling inflation and cash deficiency||Used for managing cash flow|

 |Involves selling of securities which are later repurchased||Involves transferring of money from one account to another|

-- High Repo Rate and Reverse Repo Rate: When the Repo Rate is high, banks borrow less money from the Central Bank because the cost of borrowing is high.
-When the Reverse Repo Rate is also high, the banks tend to keep more of their money with the RBI because they can earn higher returns.
+- High Repo Rate and Reverse Repo Rate: When the repo rate is high, banks borrow less money from the central bank because the cost of borrowing is high.
+When the reverse repo rate is also high, the banks tend to keep more of their money with the RBI because they can earn higher returns.

-- Low Repo Rate and Reverse Repo Rate: When the Repo Rate is low, banks borrow more money from the Central Bank because the cost of borrowing is low.
-When the Reverse Repo Rate is also low, banks park less money into the central bank, as it generates low returns.
+- Low Repo Rate and Reverse Repo Rate: When the repo rate is low, banks borrow more money from the central bank because the cost of borrowing is low.
+When the reverse repo rate is also low, banks park less money into the central bank, as it generates low returns.

-What Are the Parameters of a Repo Transaction?
+What are the Parameters of a Repo Transaction?

 The RBI agrees to execute the repo transaction with the banks based on the following factors: